OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-09.md

 ## Luke 9:29

-As He was praying, the appearance of His face changed, and His clothes became dazzling white.
+As He was praying, His face altered in appearance, and His clothes became brilliantly white.

 ## Luke 9:30